JB-26/website-portfolio/src/blog/2021-05-03-house-prices.md

 So as house prices have continued to climb - earnings growth has been very low.

 As someone who falls into the 20 to 34 age range (I'm 28), and who is living with their parents, I decided to stay with my parents after graduating because I wanted to save money to buy a house.
-I mean sure, I could rent, but with the high house prices mean high rent costs, I wouldn't be able to put money away for a deposit.
+I mean sure, I could rent, but with the high house prices mean high rent costs.
+I wouldn't be able to put money away for a deposit.
 In fact, the Office for National Statistics also track this by looking at the [private rental market](https://www.ons.gov.uk/peoplepopulationandcommunity/housing/bulletins/privaterentalmarketsummarystatisticsinengland/october2019toseptember2020) and the current median for England is __£725__ - the highest ever recorded (we'll not look at London as that's a different [situation](https://www.london.gov.uk/what-we-do/housing-and-land/tackling-londons-housing-crisis)).

 With this in mind, I'm not surprised that there are many young people staying with their parents.
 And I wouldn't be surprised if this values goes up in the future as house prices continue to rise.

 For now, I'll just continue saving.
 I'm not sure how long I'll need to save for or how much I need - but it's all I can do.
+And I'm sure I'm not alone in this either.

 Thanks for reading.